MLS Country Club, Real Estate in Los Altos, CA

 - Accessibility to amenities, including Rancho Shopping Center and Rancho San Antonio open space

 - Absence of commercial development and multi-family dwellings

 History of Country Club, Los Altos

-120 years ago when Joseph Hale, one of the largest landowners in the West, auctioned his 1,000 acre-ranch, the cost was a mere $30 per acre.
+120 years ago when Joseph Hale, one of the largest landowners in the West, auctioned his 1,000-acre-ranch, the cost was a mere $30 per acre.
 The University of Santa Clara bought 650 acres with plans to build a new campus.
-In anticipation, the town billed itself as “the new university town’ because of it’s proximity to Stanford and the planned Santa Clara campus.
-The 1906 earthquake halted construction of the new campus with the acreage divided between residential development and the Los Altos Golf & Country Club, which was completed in 1925.
+In anticipation, the town billed itself as “the new university town’ because of its proximity to Stanford and the planned Santa Clara campus.
+The 1906 earthquake halted the construction of the new campus with the acreage divided between residential development and the Los Altos Golf & Country Club, which was completed in 1925.
 Major development began post World War II and during the 1950s, 40% of homes in Country Club were constructed and the population doubled.
 Today, Country Club retains its rural serenity and charm and is a highly desired location for homeowners.